 Even with these procedures in place, significant questions remain on both the remedial and constitutional fronts.

 It remains unclear whether potential refunds will be limited to importers that previously “preserved their rights” through CBP processes or litigation.
-In a December 2025 CIT decision, the court held that importers who had already filed timely challenges to the IEEPA Tariffs would not forfeit potential refunds merely because their entries liquidated while the Supreme Court was considering the tariffs’ legality.
+In December 2025, multiple importers, including several large national retailers, filed suit in the CIT to preserve their refund rights under the current customs protest and litigation process in the event that the Court ultimately invalidated the IEEPA Tariffs.
+The CIT held that importers who had already filed timely challenges to the IEEPA Tariffs would not forfeit potential refunds merely because their entries liquidated while the Court was considering the legality of IEEPA Tariffs.
 How any eventual refund process will treat importers that did not take similar steps is unresolved.
-Notably, the IEEPA Tariffs were held unauthorized and invalid on the merits, rather than merely procedurally defective, which reinforces the argument that some form of relief should be available, even though the scope, mechanics, and eligibility criteria have not yet been defined.
+Notably, the IEEPA Tariffs were held to be invalid on the merits, rather than merely procedurally defective, which reinforces the argument that some form of relief should be available, even though the scope, mechanics, and eligibility criteria have not yet been defined.

-Relatedly, the CIT will be the central forum for shaping any IEEPA‑related relief, with appeals going to the U.S. Court of Appeals for the Federal Circuit.
-It remains unclear how the court will structure any relief: whether it will apply plaintiff‑specific standards or instead articulate broader principles that CBP must implement, potentially through additional CSMS guidance.
+Relatedly, the CIT will be the central forum for addressing IEEPA Tariff refunds, with appeals going to the U.S. Court of Appeals for the Federal Circuit.
+It remains unclear how the court will structure any relief: whether it will apply plaintiff‑specific standards or instead articulate broader principles that CBP must implement, potentially through additional guidance.
 What is clear is that companies will need to monitor developments closely and be prepared to affirmatively seek relief.

 Beyond refunds, the decision leaves unresolved several constitutional and policy issues that may shape future tariff practice.
-The Court did not address whether the national emergencies invoked — drug trafficking issues at the northern and southern borders and fentanyl smuggling facilitated by China — to justify tariffs on products from Canada, Mexico, and China satisfied IEEPA’s “unusual and extraordinary threat” threshold.
-Nor did it meaningfully engage with nondelegation or separation‑of‑powers concerns associated with using IEEPA as a tariff tool.
-And although the Court held that IEEPA cannot be used to levy peacetime tariffs, it remains unclear whether the same underlying emergency concerns the government relied upon for IEEPA Tariffs could instead be advanced under other statutory frameworks, such as the Sectoral Tariffs, subject to their own procedural and substantive constraints.
+The Court did not address whether the national emergencies invoked — for example, drug trafficking issues at the northern and southern borders and fentanyl smuggling facilitated by China — to justify tariffs on products from Canada, Mexico, and China satisfied IEEPA’s “unusual and extraordinary threat” threshold.
+And although the Court held that IEEPA cannot be used to levy peacetime tariffs, it remains unclear whether the same stated emergency concerns the government relied upon for IEEPA Tariffs could instead be advanced under other statutory frameworks, such as the Sectoral Tariffs, subject to their own procedural and substantive constraints.

 Future Tariff Power

 From a business planning perspective, the decision is less a “tariff rollback” and more a rebalancing of tools, and it should be considered together with potential Section 122, Section 232, and Section 301 developments.
 The Court’s decision also has immediate implications for existing trade agreements and ongoing or future trade negotiations.
 Businesses must consider how the Court’s ruling affects broader trade developments internationally.
-With those tariffs now invalidated, trading partners have sought assurances that future tariff measures will be grounded in durable statutory authority.
+With the IEEPA Tariffs now invalidated, trading partners have sought assurances that future tariff measures will be grounded in durable statutory authority and consistent with the trade agreement they have struck with this administration.
 For example, the EU, which was set to vote on approval of a trade agreement reached with the administration last year, agreed to further delay any such vote in light of the Court’s ruling.
 Thus, the risk profile of business deals negotiated based on expected international agreements may be left in flux.
-The decision may also prompt counterparties to demand stronger dispute-settlement protections and clearer statutory guardrails before finalizing agreements.

 President Trump’s Response to the Court’s Holding

-Section 122 of the Trade Act of 1974 is expressly limited to addressing “large and serious” balance-of-payments deficits or preventing significant deterioration in the U.S. balance-of-payments position.
-Its justification is macroeconomic stabilization, not protection of strategic industries or defense capabilities.
-Section 122 allows the President to impose up to a 15% ad valorem surcharge on most imports for a period of up to 150 days (unless extended by Congress), and it does not require the type of formal investigation that Sections 201, 232, or 301 mandate.
+Unlike the national emergencies that were declared under the IEEPA Tariffs, Section 122 Tariffs are framed as a temporary import duty expressly limited to addressing “large and serious” balance-of-payments deficits or preventing significant deterioration in the U.S. balance-of-payments position.
+Its justification is macroeconomic stabilization.
+Section 122 allows the president to impose up to a 15% ad valorem surcharge on most imports for a period of up to 150 days (unless extended by Congress), and it does not require the type of formal investigation that Sections 201, 232, or 301 mandate.

 CBP issued guidance via CSMS #67844987 on February 23 titled, “Imposing Temporary Section 122 Duties,” to guide importers on how to navigate these Section 122 Tariffs.
 It advises that importers utilize certain HTSUS code sequences based on applicability and potential exemptions of the underlying goods and expressly provides drawback availability.